-- A. Nothing contained in this Arrangement shall require either Party to take any action that would be inconsistent with its existing laws, regulations, and policy directives.
+- A. Nothing contained in this Arrangement shall require either Party to take any action which would be inconsistent with its existing laws, regulations, and policy directives.
 Should any conflict arise between the terms of this Arrangement and those laws, regulations, and policy directives, the Parties agree to consult before any action is taken.
 No nuclear information related to proliferation-sensitive technologies shall be exchanged under this Arrangement. - B. Unless otherwise agreed, all costs resulting from cooperation pursuant to this Arrangement shall be the responsibility of the Party that incurs them.
-The ability of the Parties to carry out their obligations is subject to the appropriation of funds by the appropriate governmental authority and to policies, laws and regulations applicable to the Parties. - C. Cooperation under this Arrangement shall be in accordance with the laws and regulations of their respective countries.
-Any dispute or questions between the Parties concerning the interpretation or application of this Arrangement shall be settled by mutual agreement of the Parties. - D. This Arrangement shall enter into force upon signature and, subject to paragraph E of this Section, shall remain in force for a period of five years.
-It may be extended for a further period of time by written agreement of the Parties. - E. Either Party may terminate this Arrangement after providing the other Party written notice 180 days prior to its intended date of termination.
+The ability of the Parties to carry out their obligations is subject to the appropriation of funds by the appropriate governmental authority and to laws and regulations applicable to the Parties. - C. Any dispute or questions among the Parties concerning the interpretation or application of this Arrangement arising during its term shall be settled by mutual agreement of the Parties. - D. This Arrangement shall enter into force upon the date of the written notification by the SNSA to the NRC that all internal applicable procedures required for its entry into force have been completed and, subject to paragraph E. of this Section, shall remain in force for a period of five years.
+It may be extended for a further period of time by written agreement of the Parties.

+E. Either Party may terminate this Arrangement after providing the other Party written notice 180 days prior to its intended date of termination.

-DONE at Rockville, Maryland on this 14th day of March 2012th, in duplicate, in the English and Hungarian languages, both texts being equally authentic.
+DONE at Vienna on this 4th day of April 2011, in duplicate, in the English and Slovenian languages, both texts being equally authentic.